Eurobeat: Use of the term

 British record producer Ian Levine's Eastbound Expressway, released the single "You're a Beat" in recognition of the slower tempo of hi-NRG music emerging from Europe.
 Many European acts managed to break through under this new recognition, namely the likes of Modern Talking, Bad Boys Blue, Taffy, and Spagna.
 The term "Eurobeat" was subsequently used commercially to describe the Stock Aitken Waterman–produced hits by Dead or Alive, Bananarama, Jason Donovan, Sonia, and Kylie Minogue which were heavily based on the British experience with Italo disco.
 During 1986–1988, it was used for specific Italian 1980s Eurodisco imports, such as Sabrina Salerno, Spagna, and Baltimora but was also used in the United States as a catch-all term for UK-based dance and electropop groups of the time such as Pet Shop Boys, purported to have a "European beat", hence Eurobeat.
-By 1989, with the advent of Eurodance and Euro house, the term was dropped in the UK.
+By 1989, with the advent of Eurodance and Euro house, the term was dropped completely in the UK.

+In Japan, starting in the mid-1980s, the term Eurobeat used to refer to Italo disco imports from Italy.
+When Japanese label Alfa Music offered a deal with Italo disco singer, songwriter and producer Mauro Farina, he happily accepted and thus the That's Eurobeat compilation series was born.
+Its name comes from Farina's answer to a question by a spokesperson of Alfa's.
+The spokesperson asked in English the name of the genre in which the songs Alfa was interested in belonged, but because they chose songs that Farina's team tucked away worried that they would not sell well in Italy, he did not have an answer ready and so in a hurry he improvised a reply by combining the fact that he was located in Europe and the word beat, which he though was appropriate with the style of those songs, and answered to the spokesperson with that's Eurobeat.